If you are looking for Harden Windows 11, it is here: https://hardenwindows11forsecurity.com

-Go to Settings > Personalize > Lock Screen > Screen Saver settings, configure it to wait 10 minutes, and check mark "On resume, display Logon screen"
+Go to Settings > Personalize > Lock Screen > Screen Time out settings, configure it to wait 10 minutes.

 Role Based Access Control means setting up accounts to do what it is only necessary for the job role.
 Hence an accountant would be set up so that he can run the accounting program, and not others like our hardening scripts.
 This is in accordance to the Least Privilege principle.

-When we analyse our security posture, the weakest point of defense is when we are using our admin account.
+When we analyze our security posture, the weakest point of defense is when we are using our admin account.
 Sometimes, a program installer needs Software Restriction Policy turned off; because it writes to and then executes a temporary exe from within the temp folder.
-And it might also need Outbound firewall access set back to allow; because that temporary exe needs to download components from the internet.
-If we are using a full administrative account, which houses our hardening scripts as well as other important documents, there is a lot to lose.
-And installing a new program usually takes time, may be a good half hour or more to configure, test and so on.
+And we must use the admin account to install software.
+Sometimes the install program needs to download components online, and the downloading portion maybe vulnerable.
+And if the account houses our hardening scripts as well as other important documents, there is a lot to lose.
+Installing a new program usually takes time, may be a good half hour or more to configure, test and so on.
 So in this hour we are essentially running an insecure semi-hardened box.
 This calls for a role called the Installation Admin.

 Note: the dual admin BAT script does not assign a password to the Install Admin.
 Sign on into the Install Admin account and give it a passphrase.In effect, the only special rights this installation admin account possess are the right to write anywhere in the hard drive, (like the Program Files folder, which only an admin can write to). and to write to any registry key.
 This seems very generous, but the fact is we are not able to restrict it further.
 This account would then be used when you install a program, which is a very common task for an admin role.

 Very often, an attacker will install a Remote Access Tool/Trojan (RAT) to monitor the victim.
 This program is just like an ordinary program that provides remote access like Window's own Remote Desktop or the commercial program TeamViewer.
 It can view our screens, see what we type and control the PC by running any program.
-They are very hard to detect, especially if the attack does not make any changes to your system and just watches you.
+They are very hard to detect, especially if the attacker does not make any changes to your system and just watches you.
+And anti-malware programs usually fail to identify them, because there are legit remote admin tools too.
 The goal is to hamper this RAT.
 The RAT will get all the permissions of the account that you sign into and require an online connection.
 So here is the second step; we will make our full privilege admin account go offline when used.
 This will buy us time to find and eliminate the RAT.

 To test the Install Admin account's ability to properly run install programs, the following programs were tested: